How to Become a Pharmacy Technician in Massachusetts

 • If only one technician is certified, the maximum number drops to three pharmacy technicians.

-The Massachusetts Board of Registration in Pharmacy defines the differences between the two roles in the MA Pharmacy Scope of Practice.
+The Massachusetts Board of Registration in Pharmacy defines the scope of practice differences between pharmacy technicians and certified pharmacy technicians in Policy 2020-15: Scope of Practice.

 Higher salary and career advancement